 Falls from elevation

 Falls from elevation result in some of the most serious work-related injuries.
-Proper planning, supervision, training, and use of fall protection can reduce or eliminate the risk of falling from ladders, buildings, roofs, and scaffolds.
+Proper planning, supervision, training, and use of fall protection can reduce or eliminate the risk of falling from ladders, structures, buildings, roofs, vehicles, and scaffolds.

 - Working at heights without proper fall protection